-- Seal shut and gently shake until most of the sugar is dissolved.
+- Seal the container shut and gently shake until most of the sugar is dissolved.

-- Place half of the ice into a separate bag and generously sprinkle with salt.
+- Place half the ice in a separate bag and generously sprinkle with salt.

 - Place the bag of cream and sugar on the ice.
 This creates double bagging.

-- Sprinkle with remaining ice and generously sprinkle with salt.
+- Sprinkle with the remaining ice and generously sprinkle with salt.

-- Wrap the bag in a kitchen towel OR put it into a Tupperware container and shake for about 10 minutes or until the ice cream begins to form.
-It will take a good 10 minutes of shaking that bag for it to come together with 2 cups of half and half.
+- Wrap the bag in a kitchen towel OR put it into a Tupperware container and shake for about 10 minutes or until the ice cream forms.
+It will take 10 minutes of shaking that bag to come together with 2 cups of half-and-half.
 It might be easier/quicker to halve the recipe and shake for only 5 minutes if you have younger kids.

 - Open the bag of ice and remove the delicious ice cream.
 Important Tip: You may want to use the kitchen towel as the outside of the bag will be covered in salt.

-- Snip the corner of the bag and pipe ice cream into bowls and top with sprinkles.
+- Snip the corner of the bag and pipe ice cream into bowls, topping with sprinkles.

 Make Chocolate Ice Cream In A Bag